Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Related Work

 In the literature, active learning mainly focuses on proposing methodologies to measure the importance of each unlabelled sample for training to be manually annotated, thereby aiding the training process of deep learning networks.
 The literature mostly defines the importance based on either uncertainty \cite{yoo2019learning, xie2020deal, gorriz2017cost, gal2017deep} or diversity \cite{sener2017active, jain2016active, sinha2019variational}.
 In semantic segmentation, based on the granularity of annotation, active learning can be classified under three categories: image-level, region-level, and pixel-level.

-Image-level active learning approaches use the whole image as a minimal evaluation unit.
-Core-set \cite{sener2017active} provides a rigorous bound between the average loss over any subset of the dataset and the remaining data points, and as an active learning algorithm, we select a subset to minimize this bound.
-Yoo and Kweon \cite{yoo2019learning} proposed utilizing a loss prediction module to estimate target losses for unlabelled data.
-These predicted losses can then identify images on which the target model is likely to make incorrect predictions.
-Similarly, DEAL \cite{xie2020deal} employed a semantic difficulty branch to predict difficulty scores for semantic areas, and then used these scores to select the most valuable samples.
+Image-level active learning approaches use the whole image as a minimal evaluation unit, aiming to select the most informative samples for labelling.
+Core-set \cite{sener2017active} is a foundational method that selects a small, representative subset of data such that a model trained on this subset performs well on the entire dataset.
+It does this by minimising a theoretical loss bound, which is equivalent to solving a k-Center problem, effectively ensuring coverage of diverse data points.
+Yoo and Kweon \cite{yoo2019learning} proposed utilising a loss prediction module to estimate target losses for unlabelled data.
+These predicted losses can then be used to identify images on which the target model is likely to make incorrect predictions.
+Similarly, DEAL \cite{xie2020deal} employed a semantic difficulty branch to predict difficulty scores for different semantic areas within an image, and then selects samples with the highest predicted difficulty, emphasising regions that contribute most to improving model performance.
+While image-level approaches provide simplicity and global coverage, they may overlook fine-grained structures and local ambiguities, which can be critical in tasks such as semantic segmentation.

 Region-level approaches evaluate and select informative regions within images for training.
 ViewAL \cite{siddiqui2020viewal} proposed a viewpoint entropy formulation that integrates prediction uncertainty to identify the most informative regions in images.
-Casanova et al. \cite{casanova2020reinforced} introduced a reinforcement learning approach, Deep Q-network, for active learning to select regions based on the predictions and uncertainty of a segmentation model.
-Colling et al. \cite{colling2020metabox+} utilized a meta-regression model to identify informative regions in the training data and estimate annotation costs, aiming to target regions that are both informative and have low annotation costs.
+Casanova et al. \cite{casanova2020reinforced} introduced a reinforcement learning approach for active learning, the Deep Q-network, to select regions based on the predictions and uncertainty of a segmentation model.
+Colling et al. \cite{colling2020metabox+} utilised a meta-regression model to identify informative regions in the training data and estimate annotation costs, aiming to target regions that are both informative and have low annotation costs.
 S4AL \cite{rangnekar2023semantic} leverages a teacher-student framework to generate pseudo-labels for identifying regions that help differentiate confused classes, and introduces mechanisms to enhance performance on imbalanced label distributions, which were previously unaddressed in active learning for semantic segmentation.
+Region-level approaches, by focusing on informative subregions, are particularly effective for dense prediction tasks, but typically require more sophisticated models to evaluate and compare local areas.